 These 3 options can help most employers bypass annual testing requirements:

 - Safe Harbor 401(k) plan.
 With a safe harbor 401(k), the employer must make either mandatory contributions of 3% of pay to each eligible participant’s account (whether they are contributing or not) or matching contributions.
 There are a couple of ways to structure matching contributions but employees who max out the match can get up to 4%.
-The maximum compensation that can be considered in 2020 for safe harbor or matching contributions is $285,000.
+The maximum compensation that can be considered for safe harbor or matching contributions is the covered compensation limit mentioned earlier.
 Safe Harbor contributions are immediately vested.